Saltash

-Saltash (Essa) is a town and civil parish in eastern Cornwall, England.
+Saltash (Essa /kw/) is a town and civil parish in eastern Cornwall, England.
 Saltash faces the city of Plymouth over the River Tamar and is popularly known as "the Gateway to Cornwall".
-Saltash’s landmarks include the Tamar Bridge which connects Plymouth to Cornwall by road, and the Royal Albert Bridge.
+Saltash's landmarks include the Tamar Bridge which connects Plymouth to Cornwall by road, and the Royal Albert Bridge.
 At the 2021 census the population of the parish was 16,288 and the population of the built up area was 15,435.

 Description

 The Royal Albert Bridge (1859) and the Tamar Bridge (1961) looking towards Saltash.

 Saltash is the location of Isambard Kingdom Brunel's Royal Albert Bridge, opened by Prince Albert on 2 May 1859.
 It takes the railway line across the River Tamar.
 Alongside it is the Tamar Bridge, a toll bridge carrying the A38 trunk road, which in 2001 became the first suspension bridge to be widened whilst remaining open to traffic.

 Saltash railway station, which has a regular train service on the Cornish Main Line is close to the town centre.

 Stagecoach South West and Go Cornwall Bus operate bus services from Saltash, into Plymouth, Launceston, Liskeard, Looe, Polperro, Padstow, and Torpoint.

 The grade II listed cottage of Mary Newman, the mistress of Sir Francis Drake, is situated on Culver Road.

 Nearby are the castles at Trematon and Ince, as well as the nature reserve at Churchtown Farm.
 Burrell House near Saltash was built in 1621 and has a wing dated 1636.
 The entrance side was altered in the 18th century.

 The town expanded in the 1990s with the addition of the large new estate Latchbrook, and again with the more recent building of another housing area, Pillmere.
 In the summer of 2009, the Saltash postcode area was judged as the most desirable place to live in Great Britain in a survey that included statistics from school results and crime figures.